apita1423/disney-quiz-pp2/README.md

 ### Libraries and Programs Used
 - [VSCode](https://code.visualstudio.com/) - Used to create the HTML, CSS, and JS files.
 - [Github](https://github.com/) - Used to hold my repository.
-- [Balsamiq](https://balsamiq.com/) - Used to create a sample of how I wanted the site to look.
+- [Balsamiq](https://balsamiq.com/) - Used to create the original idea of a NASA Quiz.
 - [Google Fonts](https://fonts.google.com/) - Used to find fonts.
-Fonts used was Pangolin and Shadows Into Light Two and Sans-serif is the default font.
+Fonts used was Luckiest Guy and Patrick Hand and Sans-serif is the default font.
 - [Coolors](https://coolors.co/) - Used to put together the colour scheme for the site.
 - [Canva](https://www.canva.com/) - Used to find the favicon icon.
 - [Favicon](https://favicon.io) - Used to create the favicon from the logo that was created.